-But to me, the most disturbing accusations hurled at this woman are of “pedophilia” and “child abuse.”
+The most disturbing accusations hurled at this woman were those of “pedophilia” and “child abuse.”

 At what age does the most natural, motherly act of nourishing and nurturing a child suddenly transform into pedophilia and child abuse?
 3?
 4?
 5?
 6?
 7?
-Seriously… because if it’s 5, I’m afraid I’m bordering on it.
-I’m still breastfeeding my 4.5-year-old and she shows no signs of quitting anytime soon.
+If it’s 5, put me on trial with Sharon Spink, because I’m “guilty” as charged.

 I had no plans of weaning her.
-I just figured if she started tasting solids at 6 months, she’d gradually prefer them and switch to them entirely by 12 months.
+I just figured she’d definitely wean herself by then.
 I’d never heard of anyone breastfeeding for longer than that.
 Actually, I hadn’t really known many breastfeeding mothers at all.

 Today, I laugh at my naivete.
 I think it’s safe to say breast milk was still 90 percent of Nora’s diet at 2.5 years old.
 She simply refused to take more than two bites of practically anything other than ice cream until she was almost 3.

-I want to pull my hair out when I see people post comments about this woman “psychologically damaging” her child by “forcing her breasts down her throat.”
+I want to pull my hair out when I see people comment that this woman is “psychologically damaging” her child by “forcing her breasts down her throat.”
 The only thing I ever tried to force down Nora’s throat was solid food – I even tried yogurt in a medicine dropper once – and trust me, it couldn’t be done.
 It just got spit right back out at me.

 Nora actually seemed to increase her breastfeeding around 2 and a half, as if it were her last, desperate attempt to ward off solid food.
 The more I pushed her away, the more she demanded “baba.”
 She would try to nurse all night to make up for insufficient calories from hunger strikes during the day.

-Brad and I would wake up to screaming and crying every morning, after I’d finally roll away from her.
-I’d beg her to let me sleep, and she’d scream at me to “make more milk in the babas.”
-I’d tell her it was gone, and that I’d put her in the hallway if she didn’t stop waking Mommy and Daddy up.
-Then she’d resort to a pathetically whimpering, “pleeeaase Mom… I really need baba.”
+My partner Brad and I would wake up to screaming and crying every morning, after I’d finally roll away from her.
+I’d beg her to let me sleep, and she’d scream “make more milk in the babas!”
+I’d tell her it was gone, and that I was going to kick her out of the bed if she didn’t stop waking us up.
+Then she’d resort to pathetically whimpering – “pleeeaase Mama… I really need baba.”

 How could I say no to that?
 By this time each morning, even Brad was begging me to “just give it to her!”

 The World Health Organization recommends breastfeeding for “up to 2 years of age and beyond.”
 Does that mean a child should stop on her second birthday?
-Or is 2.5 still acceptable?
-Can we give into our children’s demands at 3 without being labeled pedophiles?
+Or is 2.5 acceptable?
+Can we still give into our children’s demands at 3?

-And then, I wish these experts would tell me what we should do with these small children after that day, when they continue to cry for milk, any kind of milk, for days, weeks, or maybe months on end.
-Because every young child I know wants milk, and most of their parents give into that desire/need in one form or another, whether it’s soy milk, almond milk, coconut milk or factory-farmed, pasteurized, homogenized cow’s milk.
+And then, I wish these experts would tell me what we should do with these small children after that day, when they continue to cry for milk, any kind of milk, for months on end.
+Because every young child I know wants milk, and most parents give into that need in one form or another – whether it’s soy milk, almond milk, coconut milk or factory-farmed, pasteurized, homogenized cow’s milk.
 (Of course there is the occasional, lucky bastard who gets raw, grass-fed cow’s or goat’s milk, but that is rare.)